aimeos/aimeos-docs/src/models/create-managers.md

 The array returned by *getSaveAttributes()* must contain the **database column name as key**, all properties in the array assigned to the key are optional and the **default type** of the column is assumed to be **string**.
 Available array properties for each key are:

-* *code* : String the database column name will be mapped to in the item, e.g. *test.label*
+* *code* (optional, default is the array key) : String the database column name will be mapped to in the item, e.g. *test.label*
-* *internalcode* : String that will be used instead of the key name as column name, e.g. *mtes."label"*
+* *internalcode* (optional, default is the array key) : String that will be used instead of the key name as column name, e.g. *label*
-* *label* : Label used in the search box of the admin backend
+* *label* (optional, default is an empty string) : Label used in the search box of the admin backend
-* *public* : Property is shown in the search box of the admin backend and assigned by the *fromArray()* method of the item when used in the frontend
+* *public* (optional, default is TRUE) : Property is shown in the search box of the admin backend and assigned by the *fromArray()* method of the item when used in the frontend
-* *type* : Type of the database column which can be:
+* *type* (optional, default is "string") : Type of the database column which can be:
     * bool
     * date
     * datetime